 So, to find the length of a side we calculate

 Finally, we must include the correct units in the final answer.
-Since the wire was measured in centimeters, we have shown that the length of each side is 24 cm.
+Since the wire was measured in centimetres, we have shown that the length of each side is 24 cm.

 Example 5: Solving Problems about Perimeter of Squares

 The sum of the perimeters of two squares is 108 mm.
-If the side length of one of them is 2 mm, find the side length of the other square in millimeters.
+If the side length of one of them is 2 mm, find the side length of the other square in millimetres.

 It can be helpful to sketch what we know to help us see how to answer the question.
 We know that there are two squares; let’s call them A and B.

 One of the squares has side lengths equal to 2 mm; we will say that that is Square A. So, the question is asking us to find the side length of Square B. We will denote the unknown side length by .

 The last piece of information we are given is the sum of the perimeters, and we know that the perimeter of a square is equal to 4 times the side length.

 Let’s write a formula for with this information.